 You don’t have to agree with everyone, but in my opinion, if people would take more time getting to knowing more about others and where they are coming from, we just might find out that we have more similarities than differences.

+A big shout out goes to my collaborator, Ed Wilets, who does a great job as my videographer/editor for all my stories.
 I invite you to watch Jessop’s Journal at www.ABC4.com/Journal and share these stories with your friends and neighbors.
 Your feedback is always welcome.

 You can also see my positive business profiles called “Utah Success Stories” every Sunday in the ABC4 News at 10 p.m. or online ABC4.com/Success